tak-oshima/open-exit-lane-security/README.md

 '''
 optional arguments:
   -h, --help           show this help message and exit --input INPUT        Path to a video or a sequence of image.
+Default is video device.
   --detector DETECTOR  Background subtraction method (MOG, MOG2, GMG, KNN).
 '''
 ```